 Celebrating the lands and waters on which all life—and beer—depends

 Scooping seagrass from the deck of a skiff.
-Foraging chanterelle mushrooms under the canopy of a mountain forest.
+Foraging sassafras leaves under the canopy of a mountain forest.
 Clipping red spruce tips after a hike up a steep ridge.
+Gathering pine needles, bark and cones from a longleaf savanna.
 No, these aren’t scenes from Gordon Ramsey: Uncharted.
 Nor is it how craft brewers typically procure ingredients.

 Chapman proposed inviting three additional breweries to expand this collaboration.
 New participants Fine Creek Brewing, Väsen Brewing Company and Crooked Run Fermentation each paired with one of TNC’s other landscape-conservation programs to create a new beer that—like Chapman’s Piney Grove IPA—features an iconic local ingredient.

 Continue scrolling to meet the brewers and click on the tabs above to learn more about each beer.
 Go behind the scenes of the careful collection of the wild ingredients that offer an expression of Virginia’s lands and waters that you can literally taste.
 And save the date for September 30 to join us at OktoberForest Fest!